 5.4 Improvements to Slide Design

 Although there isn’t anything considerably different in PowerPoint 2013, Microsoft has nevertheless introduced a few useful tools to improve the experience of creating a new presentation.

 If you’re using a modern laptop or a tablet, the chances are that it is a widescreen device.
 New templates in 16:9 format have been added to the application and to Office.com, and the task of modifying slides has been streamlined too.
-Themes included in PowerPoint 2013 come with several variants, enabling you to change the colour of backgrounds, headings and other elements.
+Themes included in PowerPoint 2013 come with several variants, enabling you to change the color of backgrounds, headings, and other elements.
 You can think of these alterations as “sub-themes” and they add a new dimension to creating new presentations.